erikw/restic-automatic-backup-scheduler/README.md

    ```
 1. Fill out [configuration values](#2-configure-b2-credentials-locally) in `/etc/restic`.
 1. [Initialize](#3-initialize-remote-repo) the remote repo.
-	Source the profile to make all needed configuration available to `restic`.
+	Source the profile to make all needed configuration available to `restic(1)`.
 All commands after this assumes the profile is sourced in the current shell.
    ```console
 	# source /etc/restic/default.env.sh
 	# restic init